Print

 4

-Carefully wrap the parchment paper around the halibut to create a sealed packet.
-Bake in the preheated oven for 15 minutes, or until the fish is cooked.
-Use a thermometer to check the internal temperature; remove the halibut when it reaches 127°F. Allow the fish to rest for five minutes, during which the temperature will rise to an ideal 135°F.
+Carefully fold the parchment paper over the halibut to create a sealed packet.
+Place the pan in the preheated oven and bake for about 15 minutes, or until the fish is cooked through.
+Use a thermometer to check doneness—the halibut is ready when it reaches 127°F (53°C).
+Remove from the oven and let it rest for 5 minutes, during which the temperature will rise to the ideal 135°F (57°C).

 5

-Squeeze the remaining lemon juice over the halibut, then sprinkle fresh herbs on top for added flavor and a beautiful garnish.
-Serve and enjoy!
+Carefully open the parchment packet and transfer the halibut to a serving platter.
+Sprinkle fresh herbs on top for added flavor and a beautiful garnish.
+Serve warm and enjoy!

 Rana’s Notes!